waterbear-cloud/paco/docs/paco-config-basics.rst

 --------------------

-Paco configuration is a directory of files and sub-directories that make up an Paco project.
+Paco configuration is a directory of files and sub-directories that make up a Paco project.
 All of the files are in YAML_ format.

 In the top-level directory are sub-directories that contain YAML files each with a different format.
 This directories are: